pepopowitz/getting-unstuck/slides/src/03-explain.md

 ...

-We _have_ to treat them as black boxes, though -
+So much complexity that if wee _don't_ treat them as black boxes....

-because if we didn't....

 ---